Writing 2: Syllabus

 • Interrogate the text by asking questions, raising objections, and making observations.

-• Connect and compare the reading to others we have read.
+• Connect and compare the reading to other readings or ideas.

 At the end of this rigorous process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in the process of reading.

-Our objective for Hive is to explore meaning, discover argumentative structures, evaluate supporting evidence, ask probing questions, connect to other readings, link to relevant resources, and think critically about the implications of a text.
-The “hive mind” is capable of discovering and creating far more than any one individual.
-With luck, Hive will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.
+Our objective for the field notebooks is to explore meaning, discover the argumentative structure(s) of our readings, evaluate supporting evidence, ask probing questions, connect to other readings, take notes, plan revision, and think critically.
+With luck, your notebook will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.
+I’m providing these notebooks to you; if you fill yours up, just ask for another one.

 Formal Papers

 Students will submit three formal essays and several smaller writing assignments in response to our readings and class discussions.
-The formal essays focus on core features of academic writing: argumentation, synthesis, close reading, and theoretical analysis.
-You must compose a minimum of 20 total pages for these formal essays; however, in most cases you will decide the number of pages to turn in for each assignment.
+The formal essays focus on core features of academic writing: argumentation, synthesis, close reading, and analysis.
 The exact nature and objective of each assignment will be explained in greater detail throughout the course of the term.

 • Formatting: During the fall term papers must be submitted in the MLA style; in the winter term we will transition to the Chicago style.
 Information on these styles may be found in the Open Handbook.